 People of all ages living alone face a larger risk than those of us that live with partners, friends or family because they could have an accident and not be able to seek help for themselves.
 Emergency responses systems mostly used for those with disabilities or at older ages living alone are not a bad idea for anyone who lives alone.

 Many times adult children come to see us at Eldercare Services because they think it is either time to hire help or move mom to assisted living – and that might very well be true.
-However, review these red flags first and then give us a call.
+However, if you’re asking yourself, “How do I know mom is safe?” — review these red flags first and then give us a call.

 Things that may mean your parent needs care: